 How to create your own fonts?

 Have you ever wondered how create your own font?
 Well, creating your own unique typeface is a lot easier than you might think.
 In this article we take a look at Fontself, which is an extension that is available for Adobe Illustrator and Adobe Photoshop.
-It’s basically all you need to get started if you want to create your own fonts!
+It's basically all you need to get started if you want to create your own fonts!

 What do you need?